simple-frontend-dev/frontend-applications-split/examples/monorepository/different-domains-per-applications/README.md

 # One Monorepository

-## Reverse proxy split
+## Distinct domains per applications

-When your applications are live under the same domain but different URLs, for example https://website.com/home and https://website.com/blog, then you will have to use a reverse proxy at some point in your stack to be able to serve the different frontend applications which can be apps in a monorepository.
+When your applications are live under distinct domains, for example https://website-home.com and https://website-blog.com, you can use a monorepository to serve your different frontend applications.

-A monorepository presents many [advantages](https://www.simplefrontend.dev/blog/why-a-frontend-monorepo/)!
+In fact it presents many [advantages](https://www.simplefrontend.dev/blog/why-a-frontend-monorepo/)!

 Here we have 2 folders `homepage` and `blog` which you can see as 2 different applications you can host and deploy completely independently.

-## When to use
+## When to use?

-When you have very distinct apps in terms of business logic and you want every team to align their development practices to encourage reusability, sharing dependencies and reduce the overall efforts on developer experience and dependencies management.
+When you have very distinct apps in terms of business logic and you want every team to align their development practicse to encourage reusability, sharing dependencies and reduce the overall efforts on developer experience and dependencies management.

 ## Consequences:

-There are many advantages to this setup:
+There are 4 main advantages to this setup:

 1. Teams will be able to focus on delivering business value by mainly focusing on application code
 2. Streamlined development with shared opininated configurations (Typescript, formatting, linting etc)